 3. Language Skills

 While knowing a second language is not always essential when you are working as a customer service representative, it is a skill that can really enhance the customer experience.

 While mastering a new language can be quite time-consuming, it is a rewarding process in itself.
 There’s a plethora of digital apps and courses to help you get started.
 By honing both your written and verbal language skills then you have the two hard communication skills necessary to succeed as a customer service rep. You'll have adaptability across multiple channels, from call centers to social media.

 Industry and product knowledge are essential for competent customer support and ensuring customers leave the conversation satisfied.
 It’s a cliché but knowledge really is power, and anything extra you can impart will increase customer confidence.

 Extra knowledge can be gained through reading books, blogs, studying, online communities and attending industry-specific trade shows.
-Of course, your company should also provide requisite training when you start a new position.
+Of course, your company should also provide requisite training to deepen your understanding of customer service management when you start a new position.

 Essential Customer Service Skills: Soft Skills

 Soft skills are a bit harder to quantify than hard skills but are just as important.
 For top customer service reps these will come naturally, but it’s always worth identifying areas of improvement and honing them further.